josmar-crwdstffng/angular/aio/content/guide/reviewing-content.md

 4. If the topic requires an update, you can:
     *  [File an issue][GithubAngularAngularBlobMainContributingMdSubmitIssue] that describes the update required.
     *  Fix the issue and [create a pull request][GithubAngularAngularBlobMainContributingMdSubmitPr] with the update.
-5. If the topic is accurate and doesn't need any revision, update, or add the `@reviewed` tag followed by the date you reviewed the topic.
+5. If the topic is accurate and does not need any revision, update, or add the `@reviewed` tag followed by the date you reviewed the topic.
 You can do this:
     * By using the [GitHub user interface][AioGuideUpdatingContentGithubUi]
     * By editing the file on your computer and creating a [standard pull request process][GithubAngularAngularBlobMainContributingMdSubmitPr] for Angular.